WaniaKhance/WaniaKhan-Profile/_teaching/2014-spring-teaching-1.md

-#---
+---
-title: "Teaching experience 1"
+#title: "Teaching experience 1"
-collection: teaching
+#collection: teaching
-type: "Undergraduate course"
+#type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+#permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+#venue: "University 1, Department"
-date: 2014-01-01
+#date: 2014-01-01
-location: "City, Country"
+#location: "City, Country"
-#---

 #This is a description of a teaching experience.
 You can use markdown like any other post.